Weapons Waiver for An Event on Campus

 The CU Board of Regents policy prevents the open display of weapons, including guns, explosives and knives on campus.
 Only law enforcement officials who display their badges are allowed to openly display weapons while on campus.
 Under concealed carry, anyone with a permit may carry a concealed handgun on campus generally and into CU buildings, with the exception of Folsom Field and any other ticketed public performance venue.
 The purchase of a ticket to a CU public performance constitutes an agreement with the university to not carry a concealed weapon, even as a CCW permit holder, into the venue.

 Furthermore, University of Colorado Boulder housing regulations do not permit the storing of weapons in residence halls.
-As a convenience, the University Police Department provides weapons storage facilities with 24-hour access for university-housed students.

 In addition to possible criminal penalties, any weapons violations on or off campus may result in either suspension from, or severance of the relationship with, the university.
 This policy applies within or upon the grounds, buildings, or any other facilities of the university.